Compare Rates and Save on Life Insurance

 Contingent Beneficiary:

-A contingent beneficiary is a secondary beneficiary who only receives a benefit if the primary beneficiary is not around.
+A contingent beneficiary is a secondary beneficiary who only receives a benefit if the primary beneficiary doesn't accept it.
 There can be more than one contingent beneficiary.

 For example, an individual might list their spouse as a primary beneficiary and a charity of their choice as a contingent beneficiary.
 If their spouse is still alive when the policyholder passes away, they will receive the full death benefit.

-The contingent beneficiary receives the death benefit when the primary beneficiary is unable.
+The contingent beneficiary receives the death benefit when the primary beneficiary cannot.
 They typically are only eligible for the benefit if the primary beneficiary passes away before the policyholder or if the primary beneficiary chooses not to accept the benefit.
+This pivotal role of the contingent beneficiary ensures the policyholder's intentions are fulfilled, even when the original plan cannot proceed as intended.

-There are several scenarios in which a contingent beneficiary may receive the death benefit.
-The most common is that the primary beneficiary has passed away.
+Several scenarios exist in which a contingent beneficiary may receive the death benefit.
+The most common is when the primary beneficiary has passed away.

 One of the most common scenarios in which a contingent beneficiary receives the death benefit is if the primary beneficiary passes away before the insured.